 When you’re the person whose hands are on every project at your firm, you have to be able to see the status and progress of each employee’s number of tasks — easily and immediately.
 A project management software system will keep you updated and in the loop on your employees’ projects consistently and in real-time.

 Breaking down the resource allocation definition and seeing what it looks like in an example for your workplace includes nailing down what your employee’s availability looks like and not strictly what’s written down on paper.
 For example, instead of simply calculating 40 hours a week per employee who works full-time, the software would consider vacation time, the potential for sick days, and any other types of work tasks on the respective employee’s to-do list at work.
 It’s matching your employee’s skills to the correct tasks and making sure that each and every project gets executed properly.

 Streamline Your Projects Today With BigTime

 Are you ready to get your firm on board with software project management resource allocation or need a resource allocation plan example?
 If so, BigTime is the company for you!
-With our project management software, you can keep your team members on track and manage all of your workflows, reports, and expenses from one location that integrates seamlessly with any other platforms.
+With our project management and resource management software, you can keep your team members on track and manage all of your workflows, reports, and expenses from one location that integrates seamlessly with any other platforms.
 Get ready to compare actual hours vs. projected budgets, keep track of any amounts and project budgets necessary and set up tasks for every individual project and assign fee, hourly, and expense budgets.
 Your firm can also utilize our interactive Gantt charts that offer a visualization for critical paths and milestones and empower your project managers by offering a clear success path and views of any roadblocks ahead.
 Here at Bigtime, we understand that time is money, and we want to make sure you aren’t wasting either on outdated processes that simply don’t work.
 Learn more about what we can offer by requesting a demo today!